-- Tea is served with food: either to accompany a meal or with wagashi, Japanese sweetmeats, often made with red, azuki bean paste – red being the colour to dispel evil.
+- Tea is served with food.
+This is either to accompany a meal or with wagashi, Japanese sweetmeats, often made with red, azuki bean paste – red being the colour to dispel evil.

 - What the tea is served in is as important as the tea itself.
 The on-trend pottery – teaware and tableware – comes from Koishiwara, on the island of Kyushu, home to potters since the Edo Period (1603-1868).
 You can find it at Rose Bakery, Dover Street Market, Tokyo.

-- Hama-rikyu Gardens, where Prince William took part in a tea ceremony during his visit in 2015, is a good stop-over after visiting the nearby Tsukiji fish market for sushi.
+- Hama-rikyu Gardens.
+Where Prince William took part in a tea ceremony during his visit in 2015.
+A good stop-over after visiting nearby Tsukiji fish market for sushi.